 If you regularly score individual goat eye colour as part of your barber’s pole worm management, you can select for resilience to barber’s pole worm by choosing animals with darker eye colour scores as they are likely to carry fewer worms and require fewer drenches for barber's pole worm.

-Worm egg counts of bucks need to be measured; the herd should be run and managed together so that their results can be compared.
+Worm egg counts of Bucks need to be measured; the mob should be run and managed together so that their results can be compared.